d-german/code-quality-design/Writerside/topics/Liskov-Substitution-Principle-LSP.md

 SubTypes must be substitutable for their base types.\*

+The **Open-Closed Principle (OCP)** depends on abstraction and polymorphism.
+In statically typed languages such as **C# **, polymorphism is achieved through inheritance, where classes implement contracts defined by base classes.
+The **Liskov Substitution Principle (LSP)** provides guidelines for designing robust class hierarchies by identifying characteristics that maintain compliance with the OCP and common pitfalls that violate it (Martin, 2002, p.
+111).

+The LSP is one of the prime enablers of the Open Closed Principle (OCP).
+(2002 Martin 125)

 Methods that consume Abstractions must be able to use any class derived from that Abstraction without noticing the difference.
 We must be able to substitute the Abstraction for an arbitrary implementation without changing the correctness of the system.
 Failing to adhere to the Liskov Substitution Principle makes applications fragile, because it disallows replacing Dependencies, and doing so might cause a consumer to break.
 (Seemann 241)

-The LSP is one of the prime enablers of the Open Closed Principle (OCP).
-(2002 Martin 125)

 Inheritance with polymorphism and dynamic binding offers a powerful mechanism for developing reusable and extendable software.
 However, an overriding method can change or even redefine the overridden method's semantics and affect the superclasses existing clients.
 It can be dangerous if an overriding method in a subclass breaks the superclass's underlying assumptions or constraints.
 (Dianxiang Xu 121)

+---

+### Inheritance Motivations & When LSP Bites

+Inheritance is usually for:

+1. **Polymorphism** – let clients treat many concrete types via one abstraction.
+2. **Implementation reuse** – share code; no substitution intended.

+LSP matters only when **substitution** can happen.
+If reuse is the sole aim, prefer **composition** (or mark the class *sealed* / *internal*) to prevent future up-casts from turning a hidden LSP breach into a bug.

+#### Unity’s `MonoBehaviour`

+Unity scripts inherit
+`MonoBehaviour` chiefly for engine callbacks and editor support—code reuse.
+They are rarely handled as generic `MonoBehaviour`; GameObjects instead
+*compose* behavior by attaching specific components.
+LSP issues are therefore uncommon, but reappear if you up-cast ( e.g.,
+`GetComponents<MonoBehaviour>()`).

 ---